 Each year the Pennington SWCD presents the Rural Beautification Award to a rural landowner who has incorporated landscaping and conservation practices on their property.
 The winner is honored with an article about their home in the local paper, in the SWCD newsletter, and during the Pennington SWCD Annual Banquet in April.

-Thank you, Spears Family, for making Pennington County a more beautiful place to live.
+Thank you, Gene and Susan, for making Pennington County such a beautiful place to live.